yeldiRium/qmk-crkbd-neo2/README.md

                         `--------------------'    `--------------------'
 ```

 This layer differs slightly on MacOS to improve Citrix usage.
-Since Citrix uses LGUI to send LALT and RGUI to send LGUI (I hate this), we put them in their respective places.
-But since then there's no Option key for the use on the host MacOS, we put LALT where I usuall have RSFT, which I barely use anyway.
+Since Citrix uses
+LGUI to send LALT and RGUI to send LGUI (I hate this), I put them in their
+respective places.
+But since then there's no Option key for the use on the host
+MacOS, I put LALT where I usuall have RSFT, which I barely use anyway.
+This makes using MacOS slightly annoying, but Citrix feels like normal Windows.

 ```
 ,-----------------------------------------.          ,----------------------------------------.